martinResearch/PySparseLP/readme.md

 	* http://www.cs.ubc.ca/~pcarbo/convexprog.html
 	* https://github.com/YimingYAN/cppipm (c++)
 	* https://github.com/pkhuong/cholesky-is-magic (lisp) described here https://www.pvk.ca/Blog/2013/12/19/so-you-want-to-write-an-lp-solver/
 * implement some presolve methods to avoid singular matrices in the interior point methods (for example http://www.davi.ws/doc/gondzio94presolve.pdf).
 For example detect constraints on singletons, duplicated rows etc.
 * add basis pursuite example using [9] .
 * add non negative matrix factorization example using [10]

 # Alternatives

 ## Linear Program solvers with a python interface
 * Scipy's [linprog](http://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html).
-Only the simplex is implemented in october 2016 (Note: an [interior point method](http://scipy.github.io/devdocs/optimize.linprog-interior-point.html) has been added in august 2017).
-Note that it is possible to call this solver from within our code using *method='ScipyLinProg'* when callign the *solve* method.
+It provides three different solvers (Simplex, revised Simplex and an interior point method). it is possible to call this solvers from within our code using *method="scipy_simplex"* or *method=""scipy_interior_point"* when callign the *solve* method.
 The simplex method is implemented in python with many loops and is very slow for problems that involve more than a hundred variables.
-The interior point method has not been tested here.
 * OSQP.
 Operator Splitting Quadratic programming [11].
 It support support linear programming (with all zeros hessian matrix) [python interface](https://github.com/oxfordcontrol/osqp-python)
 * GPU implementation of OSQP (can be 2 order of magnitude faster)[here](https://github.com/oxfordcontrol/cuosqp)